Scrummy Lane

 Lemony Mediterranean rice with chickpeas in a blue bowl from above with lemons in the background

-A lemony, Mediterranean style rice dish with chickpeas that's equally as delicious as a simple side dish as delicious lunch leftovers.
+A lemony, Greek style rice dish with chickpeas that's equally as delicious as a simple side dish as delicious lunch leftovers.
 It's healthy, economical, and ready in just 20 to 25 minutes, depending on whether you make it in a pressure cooker or on the stove top.

-Servings (click to change) 4 (to 6 as a side)
+Servings: 4 (to 6 as a side)

-• 3 tablespoons olive oil (2 to 3 tablespoons)
+• 3 tablespoons olive oil, (2 to 3 tablespoons)

-• 1 onion chopped
+• 1 onion, chopped

-• 2 cloves garlic crushed
+• 2 cloves garlic, crushed

 • 1 teaspoon dried oregano